-This reserve was vested in Ashburton District Council on subdivision in recreation purposes.
+This reserve was vested in Ashburton District Council on subdivision in for recreation purposes and classified in 2024.

 - Develop the land as an accessway. - Install signage to identify the site as a reserve.

 07. Lochhead Crescent Park

 Lochhead Crescent Park is a 4380 m2 reserve that serves as a neighbourhood park.
 A footpath in the reserve provides a green link through the neighbourhood.
 The reserve has two park benches and some maturing trees.